 Bob expects Phil’s finagling and rolls with it, offering only the pleasantest forms of protest in Bing-specific isms, raising his eyebrows while talking in a slow tone, with a look like his clothes got too big for him all of a sudden.
 In a key scene, they undress in their dressing room together, tossing each other their clothes and rattling about the current state of their friendship in dialogue that has the energy of a hibachi chef on the grill.
 Curtiz manages to keep the scene loaded with exposition yet powered by character.
 Crucially, White Christmas is never as pleased with itself as the Crosby and Hope “Road to …” films – Curtiz doesn’t establish a reality that’s totally free from winking but doesn’t resort to Looney Tunes gags to keep the audience interested.

 The film instead relies on emotional situations that were teary-severe to audiences at the time and now need an ambassador to remind us of the feeling.
 The film finds it in Dean Jagger as General Waverly, whose emotions are the crux of the plot, including the misunderstanding (the “tactical error,” he calls it) of Bob and Betty’s breakup late in the film.
-This device is the only time White Christmas manipulates believability to pull off its plot.
+This character never stops being effective, as a kind of straight man in a screwy world (not just a straight man in a screwy musical).
+But this third-act plot device where Betty leaves is the only time White Christmas challenges the believability of its characters' reactions to pull off its plot.
 It does it as though the intended resolution is so easy that the script needed to at least try to make it seem like the characters worked for it.
 It feels more forced to me every year.

 The situation is this.
 Betty leaves because she suspects Bob of taking advantage of the General’s vulnerable emotional state for money.
 This isn’t true – the housekeeper (a seemingly ageless Mary Wickes) nosily listens in on one bit of a phone conversation, which makes it seem like Bob has an “angle” on the whole merry Christmastime festivities, a point Betty had expressed being sensitive about earlier.
 Bob seems to confirm her suspicions when he suggests turning their romantic fireside lullaby, “Count Your Blessings (Instead of Sheep)” into a number for the show.
 That scene should have been perfect.
 But the problem with this whole setup is that the audience knows that Bob is innocent.
 The film suggests that he views show business like a mercenary (“Everybody’s got an angle”), but he never demonstrates it through his actions.
 He’s reasonably generous throughout the film.
 This makes the misunderstanding seem like her fault since she doesn’t clarify the situation (one conversation would do).